Oddities in the Entanglement Scaling of the Quantum Six-Vertex Model

 In order to corroborate \eqref{eq:min_entropy_difference_final} we have computed $\MinEnt$ for $L=7,9,\dots,23$ with exact diagonalization in the range $\Delta \in (-1, 1]$.
 At each $\Delta$ then, we have fitted the data against $a L + b \log L + c$ and extracted a value of $b(\Delta)$.
 For comparison, we repeated the same procedure but this time computing $\MinEnt$ from the iMPS Ansatz \eqref{eq:IMPS} in the same range of parameters.
 The final results are shown in Fig.~\ref{fig:log_coefficient} and we see a good agreement between the two.
 On top of that, both seem to match the expected curve $\Delta = - \cos(2 \pi b)$.
 Due to the relatively small system sizes, any discrepancies can be attributed to finite-size effects that are still somewhat relevant.

+\paragraph{Away from $n = \infty$} It is interesting to ask if the log term correction survives when getting away from the limit $n = \infty$.
+For this reason we have computed the \Renyi{} entropy $S_n$ (with finite $n$) for some specific values of $\Delta$, both for the odd and even case, and plotted the resulting log term.
+The results are shown in Fig.~\ref{fig:renyi_scaling}.

+We have found that, indeed, the log term survives in the odd case when $n < \infty$, with a strength dependent on $\Delta$ and a discontinuous behaviour when $n \to 1$ (the von Neumann entropy limit).
+Another observation we make is that, far away enough from $n=1$, $b_n$ appears to be an increasing function of $n$.
+The small log corrections in the even case can reasonable be considered as artifacts of the relatively small system sizes.

+A similar scenario have been studied in \cite{stephan2011phase} where the authors have studied the Shannon-\Renyi{} entropy of Luttinger liquids as a function of the order $n$.
+They have found that the subleading constants in the entropy scaling goes through a phase transition for $n$ above a critical value $n_c$, dependent on the radius $R$, and for $n > n_c$ the entropy is regarded to be in a locked phase.
+We point out that in \cite{stephan2011phase} no distinction is made between odd and even sizes.

-\paragraph{Conclusions and outlooks} In this work, we have shown that an extra term appears in the min-entropy $\MinEnt$ scaling of the spin-1/2 XXZ spin chain, only when considering \emph{odd system sizes} in the critical regime $-1 < \Delta \leq 1$.
+\paragraph{Conclusion and outlooks} In this work, we have shown that an extra term appears in the min-entropy $\MinEnt$ scaling of the spin-1/2 XXZ spin chain, only when considering \emph{odd system sizes} in the critical regime $-1 < \Delta \leq 1$.
 This term is logarithmic in $L$, hence it does not disappear in the infinite volume limit $L \to \infty$.
 The effect is due to an extra spin excitation present in the ground state when the size is odd, which corresponds to a spinon state, meaning that it does not have a vanishing total spin $S^z$ and is double degenerate.
 We have also shown that the overall coefficient of this log term depends directly on the compactification radius $R$, or equivalently the Luttinger parameter $K$, meaning that is determined by the low-energy field theory of the critical XXZ chain.
-From a CFT point of view, the scaling coefficient is related to the conformal weight of the primary fields that create or annihilate spin excitations.
 This implies that these entanglement effects can be used to probe the spectrum of the underlying CFT.

+Furthermore, numerical simulations show that indeed logarithmic corrections can still be observed in the Shannon-\Renyi{} $\MinEnt$ entropy when $n \neq \infty$.
+Even though the corrections seems to display a dependence on both the index $n$ and the parameter $\Delta$, it is still unclear the nature of the relationship and if there are any universal aspect to it.